Innovation Fund

 • Energy storage

-There are different calls for projects for large-scale projects (Capex > €7.5M) and smaller-scale projects.
-The budget of the 2023 large-scale call for projects was 3.6 billion euros, which will be shared by 41 projects selected from 239 candidates – the grant amount is therefore €88 million per project on average.
-Projects are carefully evaluated based on the following criteria:
+There are different calls for projects within the Innovation Fund, for large-scale projects (Capex above €7.5M) and small-scale ones.
+The budget of the 2023 large-scale call for projects was 3.6 billion euros, which will be shared among 41 projects selected out of 239 candidates – the grant amount is therefore €88 million per project on average.

 • Reduction of greenhouse gas emissions (absolute and relative)